gabrielmarcano/esp-doorbell/README.md

 ## Summary

 This project implements a doorbell system using two ESP8266 microcontrollers communicating via the ESP-NOW protocol.
 One ESP8266 acts as a sender, powered by a battery and triggered by a button press.
 The other ESP8266 acts as a receiver, plugged into a power source and connected to a buzzer.
-When the sender's button is pressed, it transmits a signal to the receiver, which then activates the buzzer for a short duration (10 seconds), simulating a doorbell ring.
+When the sender's button is pressed, it transmits a signal to the receiver, which then activates the buzzer for a short duration, simulating a doorbell ring.

 ## Deployment